curvegrid/go-ethereum-wiki/Mutan-0.3.md

 MethodName       = "storage" | "address" .

-storage          Returns the contract's storage given by the key data             Returns the x'th value of the attached data of this call address          Returns the direct address of this execution
+storage          Returns the contract's storage given by the key address          Returns the direct address of this execution
 ```